PatrycjaZiolkowska/JavaJourney/JavaDocumentation.md

 * Math Operators: Java has several built-in math operators, including addition (+), subtraction (-), multiplication (*), division (/), and modulus (%).
 These operators can be used to perform mathematical calculations in Java.
 * Increment and Decrement: Java has two unary operators, "++" and "--", which can be used to increment and decrement variables by one, respectively.
 These operators can be used to simplify code and make it more readable.
 * Logical Operators: Java has three logical operators, "&&" (AND), "||" (OR), and "!"
 (NOT), which can be used to combine multiple boolean expressions and evaluate their truth values.
+* Conditional Statements "else if:" This is a conditional statement in Java that is used to test multiple conditions.
+It is used when you have more than two options to choose from